MichaelSpencerJr/BenedictionGame/README.md

 # BenedictionGame
 Windows client for the board game Benediction by Alek Erickson

-Current version is Build 14.
+Current version is [Build 15](artifacts/Benediction-Game-DebugBuild-15.zip).
+Latest automated test results are [here](testruns/latest/readme.md).

 To play a game, download the current version and extract the contents.
 The starting position is the default screen.
 To make a move, click on a piece and then click on the destination point.
 To confirm, press enter.